Students’ Bill of Rights

 6. Be free from any suggestion that the reporting individual is at fault when

-7. Describe the incident to as few institutional representatives as practicable
+7. Describe the incident to as few College representatives as practicable and

-8. Be free from retaliation by the institution, the accused and/or the
+8. Be protected from retaliation by the College, the accused and/or the

 9. Access to at least one level of appeal of a determination;

-reporting individual, accused, or respondent throughout the judicial or
+individual, accused, or respondent throughout the judicial or conduct process including

-conduct process including during all meetings and hearings related to
+during all meetings and hearings related to such process;

 11. Exercise civil rights and practice of religion without interference by the